spark-mv/cdn/guide.md

 Different headers are needed for MP4/FLV progressive video and for HLS/HDS/MPEG-DASH protocols.
 Please select the relevant section.

-## 2.1 Settings for MP4/FLV progressive video
+## 2.1 CORS settings for MP4/FLV progressive video

 Hola free bandwidth saver and CDN work by requesting your MP4/FLV files from the video server in chunks.
 For this to work, certain HTTP headers need to be enabled.

-### How to verify existing CORS header configuration

 Test to see if your HTTP server is configured correctly by using: